-Students classified as ADP (Accelerated Degree Program) and students enrolled in online degree programs are exempt from chapel requirements.
+Students enrolled in online degree programs are exempt from chapel requirements.

 Modern Language Courses (36 Hours)

 Students who elect to complete a major in Modern Languages must complete 21 semester hours in one language and 15 semester hours in another.